vuestorefront/storefront-ui/packages/vue/docs/contributing/become-a-contributor.md

 ### Work on Documentation

-Good and friendly documentation is **extremply significant** for our community, for every reason.
+Good and friendly documentation is **extremly significant** for our community, for every reason.
 Currently we have lots of work needed to be done on this matter.
 Would you like to help us a hand to build the best documentation? 😉

 StorefrontUI aims to be an international community, with the core team coming from different timezones across the globe.
 Thus, we are actively looking for contributors on the following: